Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20260109: The status value `{printer.probe.last_z_result}` is
+deprecated; it will be removed in the near future.
+Use `{printer.probe.last_probe_position}` instead, and note that this new value already has the probe's configured xyz offsets applied.

 20260109: The g-code console text output from the `PROBE`, `PROBE_ACCURACY`, and similar commands has changed.
 Now Z heights are reported relative to the nominal bed Z position instead of relative to